2018 Milwaukee Conference

 The 2018 WHA conference will be held at the UWM School of Continuing Education building at 161 W. Wisconsin Ave in downtown Milwaukee.
 Thanks to this facility’s size and amenities, we will be able to hold all conference sessions, vendor displays, and breaks under one roof this year.

 Discounted parking at the conference venue (a $6 daily rate) is available to conference attendees.
-Validation instructions will be availabe at conference registration.
+Validation instructions will be available at conference registration.